 Yeah, sure Jay, is that before or after you jumped out of your seat (uninvited) to play the piano at Quo Vadis?

 Of course, I could moan about some minor gripes.
 Her conflict of interest with Noble Rot: she’s an investor in the restaurant, a writer for the magazine and champions the brand on Instagram.
 Then again, she’s never reviewed it, so why should I?
 I could slag her off for her incessant moaning about the absence of carbohydrate, or her slight shortsightedness regarding wine.
-Like all the other reviewers, she talks of hipsters and wines that taste of cider (accept it guys, there are entire cities that only serve natural wine, to not engage with it and dismiss it as vinegar is as failing as a journalist who writes about restaurants).
+Like all the other reviewers, she talks of hipsters and wines that taste of cider.
+(Accept it guys, there are entire cities that only serve natural wine.
+To not engage with it and dismiss it as vinegar is failing as a journalist who writes about restaurants).
 But I won’t because she is unashamedly honest.
-She can be forgiven for thinking a meal is not real without a large slice of bread or holding the view all wine can be improved with a sprinkling of sulphur.
+She can be forgiven for thinking a meal is not real without a large slice of bread or holding the view that all wine can be improved with a sprinkling of sulphur.

 I want to find fault and be mean about Marina – but I cannot, not least because she is clearly a lovely person, genuinely not in it for the fawning glitz.
 Nothing like Giles Coren, who’d review a toilet to keep him in column inches, nor our friend Jay who picks restaurants based on the thickness of their pastry and the number of figures at the bottom of the bill.
 (There, at least I could be mean about someone in this column.)

 Marina’s arguably the most important restaurant critic.
-She is such a heavyweight she can choose where she wants to go: the depths of Scottish countryside, a restaurant she’s already visited or just abandon the review in favour of an opinion-piece instead.
+She is such a heavyweight she can choose where she wants to go: the depths of the Scottish countryside, a restaurant she’s already visited or just abandon the review in favour of an opinion piece instead.
 Editors and readers will have to stop and listen.
 Take this review of Arthur’s in Haggerston:

 ‘Arthur’s a young chap behind the counter in shorts, nimbly assembling sandwiches from loaves of pillowy white bread or enormous brown rolls, all from Raab’s bakery on Essex Road.
 This is the “grandson”, James.
 His concentration, his almost choreographed speed of assembly, his good humour: they all lead me to suspect that Arthur’s may well be continuing to delight for at least another couple of generations.
 This makes me very happy.’